shefali-shankar/AirQualityPrediction/README.md

 # AirQualityPrediction
-Artificial Neural Network model that predicts the Air quality of the environment using a time series dataset consisting of compositions of chemical oxides in the Air.
+Artificial Neural Network model that predicts the environment's Air quality using a time series dataset consisting of compositions of chemical oxides in the Air.

+Language and Frameworks used:
+Python, Pandas, Numply, Matplotlib, Sklearn, Keras, TensorFlow